inBeat/inbeat-website/content/top-influencers/instagram/nutrition/colombia/bogota/_index.md

 ---
-title: Top 10 Nutrition Instagram Influencers In Bogotá In 2022
+title: Top 10 Nutrition Instagram Influencers In Bogotá In 2023
 description: >-
-  Find top nutrition Instagram influencers in Bogotá in 2022.
-Most popular hashtags: #fit #fitness #workout #colombia.
+  Find top nutrition Instagram influencers in Bogotá in 2023.
+Most popular hashtags: #fit #fitness #workout #love.
 platform: Instagram
-hits: 7
+hits: 5
-text_top: Discover the top-rated Instagram profiles on inBeat.
+text_top: Discover the best Instagram influencers on inBeat.
-text_bottom: Our search engine aggregates 7 Instagram influencers like this in Bogotá, Colombia for you to contact.
+text_bottom: Our database has 5 Instagram influencers like this in Bogotá, Colombia for you to collaborate.
 profiles:
   - username: "befit.4you"
     fullname: >-